performancecopilot/grafana-pcp/docs/index.rst

 .. include:: refs.rst

 `Performance Co-Pilot (PCP) <https://pcp.io/>`_ provides a framework and services to support system-level performance monitoring and management.
-It presents a unifying abstraction for all of the performance data in a system, and many tools for interrogating, retrieving and processing that data.
+It presents a unifying abstraction for all of the performance data in a system, and many tools for interrogating, retrieving, and processing that data.

 Features
 --------